Santiago & winelands

 We had a fabulous evening at Bocanariz in the Lastarria district tasting lots of wonderful Chilean wines alongside some great food.
 Memorable.

-Chile’s capital is almost in the centre of this long country and has all the attributes of a vibrant modern city plus a rich history.
+The capital of Chile, Santiago, is almost in the centre of this long country and has all the attributes of a vibrant modern city plus a rich history.
 Palaces, mansions and churches convey the grandeur of its past, parks and plazas provide ample space for recreation in the mild climate and there’s a wide choice of restaurants.
 The winelands are near at hand where you can tour an estate, find out about viticulture and sample some of the renowned vintages.

 - Capital culture: Soak up some of Chile’s history in the city’s museums and take a guided tour of the grand Municipal Theatre which hosts illustrious opera and ballet performances and festivals.
 There are also many art galleries, boutiques and artisan shops, as well as markets where you may bag a bargain.
 In Plaza de Armas at the heart of the city you can admire the fine architecture of the cathedral, royal palace and central post office.